rx-modules/PlayerDB/README.md

 ## Shoutouts

+* nphhpn#0575 - Lots of help on the rewrite!
+Big optimization help!
 * AmberW#4615 - She threw out the initial idea and I've built on from that
 * vdvman1#9510 - For helping me figure out some of the nbt manipulation nonsense (and some optimizations)
 * [r/minecraftcommands discord](https://discord.gg/QAFXFtZ) - Pretty helpful w/ feedback and good community, chk it out!